adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/about.md

 ## Contact

-📬 If you wish to connect professionally or follow symbolic updates, you may visit my [LinkedIn profile](https://www.linkedin.com/in/adrian-mociulschi)
+📬 If you wish to connect professionally, you may visit my [LinkedIn profile](https://www.linkedin.com/in/adrian-mociulschi)